AnnaZaragoza/PigGame/README.md

 # Pig Game

-Fully responsive game for 2 players that have to fight for the highest number
+Fully responsive game for 2 players that have to fight for the highest number.

 ![Alt Text](https://github.com/AnnaZaragoza/PigGame/blob/150e85770ff8add265d8e8a6a05810edffe81539/visualization.png)

 Play the game here: [PigGame](https://annazaragoza.net/piggame/)